 Collapse the Folds

-Using your horizontal crease as a guide, collapse the folds as shown in the photo to the left.
+Using your horizontal crease as a guide, collapse the folds as shown.
 The process of collapsing the folds is the same as what is used in the first two steps of the origami jumping frog.Continue to 5 of 8 below.

 05 of 08